-Top 10 Best Christmas Gifts for Environmentalists 2017
+Top 10 Best Gifts for Environmentalists 2018

 You can find some really cool home decor items and accessories that are made from recycles products and that make great gifts.
 Recycled jewelry is abundant online, with tons of styles to choose from.
 Coasters, picture frames, and bowls are all great options too.

 Candles are great gifts for everyone on your list, even those who prefer eco-friendly items.
 This one is made from recycled wine bottles, with natural soy wax.
-The scent is a lovely blend of fresh apple, cinnamon, and clove perfect for the holiday season.
+The scent is a lovely blend of fresh apple, cinnamon, and clove.
 If the spiked cider scent isn’t for you, you can shop alternative scents here.

 If you’re shopping for someone who likes to wear jewelry, we love the earthy feel of this necklace, designed with a beautiful mountain range.
 The silver textured pendant is nature inspired, with various sized pine trees inside the circular pendant.
 Prefer rose gold or yellow gold?
 Check out this alternative necklace.